urosevic/head-footer-code/readme.txt

 General settings, including HEAD, FOOTER global code and priority, have been saved to WordPress option `auhfc_settings`.
 Each post/page/custom post type specific HEAD and FOOTER code have been saved to post meta `_auhfc`.
-On plugin uninstall these data is also deleted from database.
+On plugin uninstall these data are deleted from database.

 == Installation ==